Airbus A310

 In April 1983, the aircraft entered revenue service with Swissair, and competed with the Boeing 767-200, introduced six months before.

-Its longer range and ETOPS regulations allowed it to be operated on transatlantic flights.

-Until the last delivery in June 1998, 255 aircraft were produced, as it was succeeded by the larger Airbus A330-200.

-It was available as a cargo aircraft version, and was also developed into a military variant, the A310 MRTT multi-role transport, then tanker.
+Its longer range and ETOPS certification allowed it to be operated on transatlantic flights.
+It was also available as a cargo aircraft and in military variants: the A310 MRT (multi-role transport), which was further developed into the A310 MRTT (multi-role tanker transport).
+The aircraft was replaced by the larger Airbus A330-200.
+Production ended after 255 aircraft were produced, with the final A310 being delivered in June 1998.

 Development

 Background

-On 26 September 1967, the British, French, and West German governments signed a memorandum of understanding to commence the joint development of the 300-seat Airbus A300.
-This collaborative effort resulted in the production of the consortium's first airliner, known as the Airbus A300.
+On 26 September 1967, the governments of France, West Germany and the United Kingdom signed a memorandum of understanding to commence the joint development of the 300-seat Airbus A300.
+The French and West Germans reached a firm agreement on 29 May 1969, after the British withdrew from the project on 10 April 1969.
+This collaborative effort between the two states resulted in the production of the consortium's first airliner, known as the Airbus A300.
 The A300 was a wide-body medium-to-long range passenger airliner; it holds the distinction of being the first twin-engine wide-body aircraft in the world.
 The design was relatively revolutionary for its time, and featured a number of industry firsts, making the first use of composite materials on a commercial aircraft; during 1977, the A300 became the first ETOPS-compliant aircraft, which was made possible due to its high performance and safety standards.
-The A300 would be produced in a range of models, and sold relatively well to airlines across the world, eventually reaching a total of 816 delivered aircraft during its production life.
+The A300 would be produced in a range of models, and sold relatively well to airlines across the world, eventually reaching a total of 561 delivered aircraft during its production life.

 During the development of the earlier A300, a range of different aircraft size and capacity were studied by the consortium; the resulting Airbus A300B proposal was one of the smaller options.
 When the A300B1 prototypes emerged, a number of airlines issued requests for an aircraft with greater capacity, which resulted in the initial production A300B2 version.
 As the A300 entered service, it became increasingly apparent that there was also a sizeable market for a smaller aircraft; some operators did not have enough traffic to justify the relatively large A300, while others wanted more frequency or lower aircraft-distance costs at the expense of higher seat-distance cost (specifically Swissair and Lufthansa).
 At the same time, there was great pressure for Airbus to validate itself beyond the design and manufacture of a single airliner.
 In response to these desires, Airbus explored the options for producing a smaller derivative of the A300B2.